Updated: Mar 31

 Scientists are still not completely sure why androgenic alopecia (AGA; pattern hair loss) occurs.
 This is one of the reasons that we do not yet have a cure that can reverse hair loss completely.

-Most scientists agree that AGA is the result of a genetic sensitivity to DHT and can be worsened by a lack of adequate blood flow, which is why the most widely used treatments, finasteride and minoxidil, target both of those areas respectively.
+Most scientists agree that AGA is the result of a genetic sensitivity to DHT and can be worsened by a lack of adequate blood flow, which is why the most widely used treatments, finasteride, minoxidil, and low-level laser therapy target both of those areas respectively.
 But what if hair loss is caused by more than just those two factors?
 This is a question that many people are not only willing to explore, but also develop various treatments around.

 One such treatment that we will be exploring throughout this article is called stemoxydine.
 It is often compared to minoxidil, one of the most effective treatments we currently have available, and has gained traction as a possible viable alternative to it.